Kiana-Jafari/2D-Side-Scrolling-Video-Game/README.md

 - Utilizing p5.js and JavaScript for real-time rendering to create a dynamic, side-scrolling world with interactive animations
 - Successfully delivering a functional game demo that showcases user experience and animation transitions

-Please note that the project is still in progress, but a short demo is available in the files section.
+A short demo is available in the files section.
 You can also see a preview as provided below:

 <img src='https://github.com/Kiana-Jafari/2D-Side-Scrolling-Video-Game/blob/main/scene.png' alt='Video Game Background'></img>